liip/drifter/README.md

 ### Mailcatcher

 Allows you to catch emails right in the box.
 With mailcatcher it's very easy to test a application which sends email.
-You only need to use port __1025__ for SMTP in your application.
+You only need to use __127.0.0.1:1025__ for SMTP in your application.
 All mails that goes to this port will be immediately shown in the webinterface which you can find under __http://[url_or_ip_to_your_box]:1080__.
 They weren't then redirected to their real destination.

 More infos at: [mailcatcher.me](http://mailcatcher.me)